Matthias Theodor Vogt: Biography

 Matthias Theodor Vogt grew up in Freiburg im Breisgau, Germany.
 He is a grandson of Theodor Spira (1881-1961), an anglicist in Königsberg, who was expelled from the university by the National Socialists on account of his political and religious beliefs and worked after the War in the Hessian government for reconciliation with Israel.
 Vogt is a nephew of Andreas Spira (1929-2004), a classical philologist from Mainz, a brother of Gregor Vogt-Spira (b.
 1956), a Latinist in Marburg, and a brother of Markus Vogt (b.
 1962), Professor of Social Ethics in Munich.

 Vogt studied violoncello under Nikolaus Uhlenhut at the Basel Music Academy and later under Atis Teichmanis at the Freiburg Conservatory of Music.
-He subsequently studied Theatrical Arts, Philosophy, German Studies and Musicology at various German and French Universities (Ludwig-Maximilian University, Munich, the New Sorbonne University, the Aix-Marseille University and the Technical University of Berlin).
+He subsequently studied Theatrical Arts, Philosophy, German Studies and Musicology at various German and French Universities (Ludwig-Maximilian University, Munich, the New Sorbonne University, the Aix-Marseille University and Technische Universität Berlin).
 During his studentship in Munich, Vogt was a private secretary to Hans Lamm, President of the Jewish community in Munich and Upper Bavaria.
 In 1983, he obtained the degree of Master of Arts under Klaus Lazarowicz and Susanne Vill.
-In 1988, he received the degree of Doctor of Philosophy (Dr. phil.) working under Carl Dahlhaus at the Technical University of Berlin, and in 2008 a post-doctoral qualification (Dr. habil.) at the University of Pécs.
+In 1988, he received the degree of Doctor of Philosophy (Dr. phil.) working under Carl Dahlhaus at Technische Universität Berlin, and in 2008 a post-doctoral qualification (Dr. habil.) at the University of Pécs.
 Among other functions, he has worked as an evaluator for the Volkswagen Foundation and for the German Academic Scholarship Foundation (Studienstiftung).
 Since 1983, Vogt has been giving lectures in German, English, French and Italian, mainly in Europe, Japan and in the United States.